-The West Virginia Higher Education Grant (WVHEG) is a state funded grant for eligible students who are residents of the State of West Virginia.
+The West Virginia Higher Education Grant (WVHEG) is a state funded grant for eligible students who are residents of the state of West Virginia.
 Students apply by submitting the Free Application for Federal Student Aid (FAFSA).
 FAFSA forms received by the Federal Student Aid programs by April 15 are given priority consideration.
-Full-time attendance is required and a cumulative grade point average of 2.0 is required and a completion rate of 67% or more.
+Student requirements for this grant are: full-time enrollment, a cumulative grade point average of 2.0, and a completion rate of 67% or more.